-Since the launch of ABAP Cloud in late 2022, SAP has provided organizations with a comprehensive extensibility guide for custom code development in S/4HANA.
-This guide has been updated several times as the extensibility model evolved — most significantly in August 2025, when the 3-tier model was superseded by the Clean Core Level Concept.
+Since SAP introduced ABAP Cloud developer extensibility into S/4HANA (on-stack) from 2022 onwards, SAP has provided organizations with a comprehensive extensibility guide for custom code development in S/4HANA.
+This guide has been updated several times as the extensibility model evolved — most significantly when SAP introduced the Clean Core Level Concept (A–D framework), which provides a more granular compliance model alongside the existing extensibility tiers.
 Here is what every ABAP architect and developer needs to know about the current extensibility framework.

 From 3-Tier to Clean Core Levels: The Evolution